wolf-packs/wolf-botbuilder/README.md

 ## Step-by-step Guide on Building a Stateful Echo Bot
 We will build a stateful echo bot where the bot will remember your name, if you greet it with "hi" or "hi my name is {your name}"

-1. If you don't have node installed, please install Node (LTS version) by going to the [NodeJS website]
+1. If you don't have node installed, please install Node (LTS version) by going to the [NodeJS website].
-2. Go to [Bot Builder Docs] on how to create a bot
+2. Go to [Bot Builder Docs] on how to create a bot and follow the steps until you tun `yo botbuilder`.
-3. During `yo` prompt flow: When asked "Which proramming language do you want to use?", select "TypeScript"
+3. During `yo` prompt flow: When asked "Which programming language do you want to use?", select "TypeScript".
-4. During `yo` prompt flow: When asked about "Which template would you like to start with?", select "Empty Bot"
+4. During `yo` prompt flow: When asked about "Which template would you like to start with?", select "Empty Bot".
 5. Navigate into the project you just created with `cd <project-name>`, and run:
 ```
 npm install wolf-core@alpha wolf-botbuilder@alpha